fglock/Perlito/README-perlito5.md

     - prototypes are not set

-    - subroutine predeclaration is not supported
+    - subroutine predeclaration needs tests

     - circular references are not tested